Astronauts

 Outlook

 Only a very small number of people will ever be astronauts.
-In fact, for the astronaut Class of 2017, only eleven were accepted into the astronaut candidate program.
-In 2019, about 38 astronauts were eligible for flight assignments.
-The small number of astronauts is not likely to change for the near future.
-The retirement of the space shuttle and lack of a ready replacement means that there are...
+In fact, there were more than 12,000 applicants for the 2021 astronaut candidate class, according to NASA.
+Only 12 candidates were accepted.
+The small number of astronauts is not likely to increase significantly in the near future, even with growth of the commercial space industry.
+The retirement of the space shuttle and lack of a read...